blayzestefaniak/pulumi-s3-event/README.md

 pulumi stack select dev
 ```

-4. For more information on organizing your Pulumi environment, refer to refer to [Organizing Projects and Stacks](https://www.pulumi.com/docs/guides/organizing-projects-stacks/).
+4. For more information on organizing your Pulumi environment, refer to [Organizing Projects and Stacks](https://www.pulumi.com/docs/guides/organizing-projects-stacks/).

 ## Clean up